International MFA in Creative Writing & Literary Translation

 Xu Xi & Evan Fallenberg

-International residencies for the 2019-2020 academic year include Banff, Lisbon, and VCFA’s own Montpelier, Vermont, campus.
-VCFA accepts applications throughout the year.
+International residencies for the 2020-2021 academic year include Lisbon, Istanbul, and Kuala Lumpur.

-The International MFA in Creative Writing & Literary Translation will bring you into intimate contact with world literature and international writers while honing your skills as a writer or translator.
+The International MFA in Creative Writing & Literary Translation brings you into intimate contact with world literature and international writers while honing your skills as a writer or translator.

 Each residency takes place in a different part of the world, enabling students to immerse themselves in a region’s writing culture and literature, and provides meaningful interaction with local writers for an unparalleled global experience.